Characters: Tengen Toppa Gurren Lagann Antagonists

 - Hoist By Her Own Petard: Captures Nia and tells Team Dai-Gurren to point all of Dai-Gurren's cannons at Nia and open fire.
 Instead, Yoko shoots Nia free from Sayrune (after two Close Call Haircuts).
 Now all that firepower is aimed right at her.
 She tries to convince herself her enemy won't shoot... then Attenborough proves her VERY WRONG.

-- Hot Girls Are Bitches:
+- Hot Girls Are Bitches: The hottest of the Four Generals, and the bitchiest.

 - Hyperspace Arsenal: She can conjure up water inexplicably- in outrageous amounts to boot- whenever she wants.